-In considering whether a particular division is fair and equitably, the court will have regard to the contributions made by each party to the assets and liabilities of the relationship and whether an adjustment should be made in the division to fairly account for these contributions.
+In considering whether a particular division is fair and equitable, the Court will have regard to the contributions made by each party to the assets and liabilities of the relationship and whether an adjustment should be made in the division to fairly account for these contributions.

 Contributions do not just have to be financial, but can be non-financial, such as being responsible for the domestic duties and child-rearing during the relationship.

-The court will also look at the future needs of each party and whether an adjustment needs to be made to take into account these future needs.
+The Court will also look at the future needs of each party and whether an adjustment needs to be made to take into account these future needs.
 For example, does one party have a health issue that prevents them from working?
-Do they have the children of the relationship in their care more than the other party and therefore an adjustment needs to be made to account for this?
-These are the types of questions the court will consider in looking at the future needs of each party.
+Do they have the children of the relationship in their care more than the other party and therefore an adjustment needs to be made to allow for this?
+These are the types of questions the Court will consider in looking at the future needs of each party.

 The process for dividing assets is complicated and will turn on the specific circumstances of each case.